cyrilletuzi/eslint-plugin-angular-modern/README.md

 > `.eslintrc.json` and other legacy ESLint configurations are not supported.

 > [!IMPORTANT]
 > The default presets target the latest Angular stable version.
-Some rules may be unsuitable for previous versions, see below to adapt the configuration accordingly.
+Some rules may be unsuitable for previous versions, see "Angular versions" section below to adapt the configuration accordingly.

 ## Getting started